Don't Wait Until It's Too Late. Say It Now

 This newsletter is for informational and inspirational purposes only.
 It is not a substitute for professional medical, psychological, or mental health advice.
 Always seek the advice of a qualified healthcare professional for any questions or concerns you may have about your well-being.

 Next Chapter Communications, LLC., P.O.
-Box 1714, Wall Township, NJ 07719 Unsubscribe · Preferences
+Box 1714, Wall Township, NJ 07719

 Your big, beautiful life has so much to offer.
 Whether you’re moving up or moving on, Bloom Anywhere is a place to find inspiration, support, and ideas to help you find your way.
 Life is messy.
 Thrive anyway.

-If She Got Naked In Front of a Room Full of People, I Could Certainly Face My Feelings Hi.
+At the Holidays, Keep Gift-Giving Simple, Meaningful, and Debt-Free Hi.
 Welcome to Bloom Anywhere.
 I'm Gwen Moran, a writer, editor, author, and problem-solver.
-My goal is to share information, ideas, and resources to help you overcome obstacles, reach your goals, and get more joy out of life, even when things are messy.
+My goal is to share information, ideas, and resources to help you overcome obstacles, reach your goals, and find more joy in life, even when things are messy.
 Thanks for joining me.
 (If you got this from a friend, subscribe here: Bloom Anywhere.)
 I'd love your feedback and suggestions for future topics.
-Please...
+Please send me an email:...

-Lessons Since 'the Dress': In Search of Connection in a "Post-Truth" Era Hi.
+This Year, I'm Thankful for Family, Friends, Grace—Plus Good Doctors, Publicly Funded Medical Advances, and Health Insurance Hi.
 Welcome to Bloom Anywhere.
 I'm Gwen Moran, a writer, editor, author, and problem-solver.
-My goal is to share information, ideas, and resources to help you overcome obstacles, reach your goals, and get more joy out of life, even when things are messy.
+My goal is to share information, ideas, and resources to help you overcome obstacles, reach your goals, and find more joy in life, even when things are messy.
 Thanks for joining me.
 (If you got this from a friend, subscribe here: Bloom Anywhere.)
-I'd love your feedback and suggestions for future topics.
-Please send me an...
+I'd love your feedback and...

-Accountability Can Be Helpful—But Make the Right Choices for You Hi.
+When Your Superpower Is Your Achilles' Heel, Too Hi.
 Welcome to Bloom Anywhere.
 I'm Gwen Moran, a writer, editor, author, and problem-solver.
 My goal is to share information, ideas, and resources to help you overcome obstacles, reach your goals, and get more joy out of life, even when things are messy.
 Thanks for joining me.
 (If you got this from a friend, subscribe here: Bloom Anywhere.)
 I'd love your feedback and suggestions for future topics.
 Please send me an email:...